getumbrel/umbrel/apps/README.md

 - [ ] LND

 ### 256x256 SVG icon
-_(Submit an icon with no rounded corners it will be dynamically rounded with CSS.
-GitHub doesn't allow uploading SVGs directly, so please upload your file to an alternate service, like https://svgur.com, and paste the link below.)_
+_(Submit an icon with no rounded corners as it will be dynamically rounded with CSS.
+GitHub doesn't allow uploading SVGs directly, so please upload your icon to an alternate service, like https://svgur.com, and paste the link below.)_

 ...